Clarity logoClarity logoClarity

 IRS Form 1099-SB: Seller's Investment in Life Insurance Contract

-Learn about IRS Form 1099-SB, which reports the seller's basis in a life insurance policy sold in a life settlement.
-Understand how it works with Form.
+IRS Form 1099-SB reports the seller's basis in a life insurance policy sold in a life settlement.
+How it works with Form.

 For most of the history of life insurance in America, policyholders who no longer wanted or needed their coverage had two options: let the policy lapse (receiving nothing) or surrender it to the insurance company for its cash surrender value.
 The life settlement industry emerged in the 1990s and 2000s as a third option; selling the policy to a third-party investor for more than the surrender value but less than the death benefit.